-According to researchers at the University of Minnesota in Minneapolis, 97% of university wrestlers can reduce their risk of skin infection by using soap-and-water cleansing wipes.
+According to researchers at the University of Minnesota in Minneapolis, 97% of university, wrestling skin infections can be reduced by using soap-and-water cleansing wipes.

-Dr. Anderson, a family physian, came up with a theory that if athletes were to use medicated skin wipes after each match, the number of skin infections could be reduced.
-Dr Anderson, also a team physician for Gopher wrestling team, studied 151 high school athletes who engaged in two weekend tournaments in January and February (up to 5 matches per day).
-The athletes were asked to use 75% isopropyl alcohol wipe, a soap-and water-based cleansing body wipe, or nothing at all.
+A family physician, Dr. Anderson came up with a theory that if athletes were to use medicated skin wipes after each match, the number of skin infections in wrestlers could be reduced.
+Dr. Anderson, also a team physician for the Gopher wrestling team, studied 151 high school athletes who engaged in two-weekend tournaments in January and February (up to 5 matches per day).
+The athletes were asked to use a 75% isopropyl alcohol wipe, soap-and-water-based cleansing body wipe, or nothing at all.